w3c/wai-tutorials/source/forms/index.html.erb.md

 type: intro
 ---

-Forms are used to provide functionality in websites and web applications.
+Forms are commonly used to provide user interaction in websites and web applications.
 For example, login, registering, commenting, and purchasing.
 This tutorial shows you how to create accessible forms.
 The same concepts apply to all forms, whether they are processed client or server-side.

 - **[Labeling Controls](labels.html):** Use the `<label>` element, and, in rare cases, the `title` attribute, to indentify each form control.